-As we have seen earlier, a soul has three tendencies called sat (choice), chit (meaning), and ananda (pleasure), such that the essence of choice is that between meaning and pleasure.
+As we have seen earlier, a soul has three tendencies called sat (consciousness), chit (meaning), and ananda (pleasure), such that the essence of choice is that between meaning and pleasure.
 We have also discussed previously, how the original sat-chit-ananda Absolute Truth creates five forms—Kṛṣṇa, Rāma, Hara, Ramā, and Jīvā, which are called the pañca-tattva or five categories.
 Two of these forms are masculine (Kṛṣṇa and Rāma) while two of them are feminine (Hara and Ramā).
 Each masculine form is paired with a feminine form.
 The form of Kṛṣṇa and Hara are the subject and object of pleasure, while the forms of Rāma and Ramā are the subject and object of meaning.
 In this post, I will use these descriptions to outline the Vedic philosophical view of feminine and masculine.
-It is noteworthy that masculine and feminine are not just material bodies in Vedic philosophy; they are spiritual archetypes or forms, which have a variety of material manifestations.
+It is noteworthy that masculine and feminine are not just material bodies in Vedic philosophy; they are spiritual archetypes or forms.
 This philosophical understanding can then be used to discern the basis of gender roles in a society, and why some modern roles (for both men and women) are rejected.

 Masculine-Feminine vs. Male-Female